MonoidMusician/blog/sources/implicit_arguments.md

 ### Overloads

-Now that we’re picking apart types, we might as well throw in overloads.
+Now that weʼre picking apart types, we might as well throw in overloads.

 ```{.agda data-lang=Pseudo}
 compose {A B C : Type}